dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 The `main` function creates a channel of strings using `make`.
 For each command-line argument, the go statement in the first range loop starts a new goroutine that calls `fetch` asynchronously to fetch the URL using `http.Get`.
 The `io.Copy` function reads the body of the response and discards it by writing to the `ioutil.Discard` output stream. `Copy` returns the byte count, along with any error that occurred.
 As each result arrives, `fetch` sends a summary line on the channel `ch`.
 The second range loop in `main` receives and prints those lines.

 When one goroutine attempts a send or receive on a channel, it blocks until another goroutine attempts the corresponding receive or send operation, at which point the value is transferred and both goroutines proceed.
-In this example, each `fetch` sends a value (`ch <- *expression*`) on the channel `ch`, and `main` receives all of them (`<-ch`).
+In this example, each `fetch` sends a value (`ch <-` *expression*) on the channel `ch`, and `main` receives all of them (`<-ch`).
 Having `main` do all the printing ensures that output from each goroutine is processed as a unit, with no danger of interleaving if two goroutines finish at the same time.

 #### Exercises
 - **Exercise 1.10**: Find a web site that produces a large amount of data.
 Investigate caching by running `fetchall` twice in succession to see whether the reported time changes much.
 Do you get the same content each time?
 Modify `fetchall` to print its output to a file so it can be examined.
+- **Exercise 1.11**: Try `fetchall` with longer argument lists, such as samples from the top million web sites available at `alexa.com`.
+How does the program behave if a web site just doesn’t respond?
+(Section 8.9 describes mechanisms for coping in such cases.)

 ## 1.7.
 A Web Server